A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Data Exploration

 In the network graphs with threshold $h=0.6$, there are some symptom correlations which seem obvious.
-For example, a patient having seen an orthodontist correlates highly with a patient having received orthodontic treatment, as one is a prerequisite for the other.
-However, Figure \ref{fig:CorrGraphs}(a), we see that although the patient and control graphs seem to have the same number of nodes, the control group seems to have fewer connected components and more nodes per connected component.
-We hypothesize that the variables measured in the control group are perhaps more regularly distributed than in the patient group, that is, some subsets of variables the control group have a more concentrated joint distribution than the same subsets of variables in the patient group.
-Our hypothesis is further supported by Figure \ref{fig:CorrGraphs}(b), where the connectivity appears stronger in the control group than in the patient group.
-In particular, we notice that five of the craniofacial variables are in a connected component in the control group, whereas all craniofacial variables are isolated nodes in the patient group.
-Given the value of craniofacial measures as discussed in Section \ref{sec:dataCF}, we note that the subset of craniofacial measures and their relationship to OSA diagnoses is worth exploring separately from the survey data.
+For example, a patient having seen an orthodontist correlates highly with a patient having received an orthodontic treatment, as one is a prerequisite for the other.
+However, in \textbf{Figure \ref{fig:CorrGraphs} (a)}, we see that although the patient and control graphs seem to have the same number of nodes (both have 49 nodes in the figure, the rest are isolated), the control group has fewer connected components (11, vs 15 in the patient group, not including isolated nodes).
+The control group network also has more edges and cliques (53 edges, 12 cliques) compared to the patient group network (38 edges, 6 cliques).
+We observe that in this first set of graphs, the control group has higher connectivity than the patient group.